-The Structural elements are identified in Map 2 - Structure and Zoning Plan.
+The Structural elements are identified in Map 2 - Structure and zoning plan.
 The Structural elements seek to show how the vision will be physically expressed in the UDA.
 Development within the UDA should support the delivery of the following elements:

-- " extend Coronation Drive south to establish a central spine which links to Dahl Road and onto Tannum Sands Road - " ensure the extension of Coronation Drive addresses connectivity, traffic movements and safety for people accessing the UDA and Tannum Sands State High School and creates a connection to Dahl Road to support effective north-south travel - " in addition to Dahl Road, provide for an alternative connector street access option off Tannum Sands Road - " deliver a street connection from Coronation Drive through to the proposed district recreation park, providing access to the Boyne River - " create opportunities for recreation and access to the Boyne River including delivery of a district recreation park, visible and accessible from a new street connection from Coronation Drive - " extend Turtle Way pedestrian and cycle linkage along the Boyne River and integrate within park design ensuring robust access opportunities are promoted
+- extend Coronation Drive south to establish a central spine which links to Dahl Road and onto Tannum Sands Road

+- ensure the extension of Coronation

+Drive addresses connectivity, traffic

+movements and safety for people

+accessing the UDA and Tannum

+Sands State High School and creates

+a connection to Dahl Road to support

+effective north-south travel

+- " in addition to Dahl Road, provide for an alternative connector street access option off Tannum Sands Road

+- deliver a street connection from Coronation Drive through to the proposed district recreation park, providing access to the Boyne River

+- create opportunities for recreation and access to the Boyne River including delivery of a district recreation park, visible and accessible from a new street connection from Coronation Drive

+- extend Turtle Way pedestrian and cycle linkage along the Boyne River and integrate within park design ensuring robust access opportunities are promoted

-- " retain watercourses, ensure appropriate buffers are established and areas of ecological significance are protected - " promote opportunities to activate the wetland area and create pedestrian and cycle connections from the school to Turtle Way and the Boyne River - " promote pedestrian/cycle connections along the extension of Coronation Drive, which also allows for connections south of the UDA - " promote evenly distributed, wellconnected and accessible neighbourhood and local recreation parks, creating a usable public open space network within easy walking and cycling distance of every residence - allow for medium density residential to occur in areas near to the amenity of the Boyne River and extending from the Mixed use zone - " preserve the potential for an Ergon substation to be delivered over the area of land where there is an existing Ergon lease - " preserve the potential for a 66kVA power line to be delivered along Dahl Road to the Boyne River that minimises impacts to development and the community
+- retain watercourses, ensure appropriate buffers are established and areas of ecological significance are protected - promote opportunities to activate the wetland area and create pedestrian and cycle connections from the school to Turtle Way and the Boyne River - promote pedestrian/cycle connections along the extension of Coronation Drive, which also allows for connections south of the UDA - " promote evenly distributed, wellconnected and accessible neighbourhood and local recreation parks, creating a usable public open space network within easy walking and cycling distance of every residence - allow for medium density residential to occur in areas near to the amenity of the Boyne River and extending from the Mixed use zone - preserve the potential for an Ergon substation to be delivered over the area of land where there is an existing Ergon lease - " provide for a potential 66kVA powerline to be delivered from a potential substation at the corner of Tannum Sands Road and Dahl Road to the Boyne River.
+The route will need to demonstrate that impacts to the community and development are minimised.
+Map 2 shows the preferred route.